 •Problems in speech may occur, there may occur mild slurring of words.

-•Breathing become difficult as ALS can lead to paralyze the muscles needed for breathing.
+•Breathing becomes difficult as ALS can lead to paralyzing the muscles needed for breathing.

 ALS is a type of fatal disease.
-Patient can survive for 3 years from the onset of symptoms.
+The patient can survive for 3 years from the onset of symptoms.

 •Primary lateral sclerosis